erdalky/parents-message/README.md

 A responsive web application that helps mentors turn weekly program notes into a structured parent update, a printable PDF, a Word-compatible document, and a WhatsApp-ready message.

+## A note on the live site

+The deployed site isn't linked here.
+It carries information specific to one community and that doesn't belong in a public repository.
+This README covers the architecture and the code, which is the part worth reading anyway.

+If you're reviewing my work and want to see it running, ask me and I'll share it directly.

 ## Features

 - Collects lessons, videos, books, activities, book assignments, Qur'an assignments, and parent expectations in one form.